DOAJ/doaj/cms/pages/apply/guide.md

   - The editorial board must be listed on the website.
   - The name and affiliation of all editors and board members must be included.
   - If the journal is run by a student body, it must have an advisory board of which at least two members have a PhD or equivalent.
+  - The editorial board for the journal should consist of at least five people.
+It is recommended that board members should not all come from the same institution.
 - All articles must pass through a quality control system (peer review) before publication.
   - The type and details of the peer review process must be stated clearly on the website.
 - Use of a plagiarism checking service is recommended, but not required for inclusion in DOAJ.
-- The editorial board for the journal should consist of at least five people.
-It is recommended that board members should not all come from the same institution.
-- Endogeny
+- Endogeny should be minimised.
-  - The proportion of published papers where at least one of the authors is an editor, editorial board member or reviewer, or affiliated to the journal's institution must not exceed 20%, based on the latest two issues.
+  - The proportion of published papers where at least one of the authors is an editor, editorial board member or reviewer, or affiliated to the journal's institution must not exceed 20%, based on the research content of the latest two issues.

 ---